 Station Leadership Team

 Steve attended the University of California, Santa Barbara and began his radio career in the newsroom of KFWB in Los Angeles, where he was a Desk Assistant, rising to writer, producer and Assistant News Director.
 He served as News Director and Executive Editor of 1010 WINS in New York City before moving into station management at WTOP in Washington, DC.
 Shortly thereafter, CBS asked him to return to New York where he was VP and General Manager of two all news radio stations, 1010 WINS and WCBS Newsradio 880.
 In 2011 he moved back to DC to be Senior VP and Market Manager for the six CBS Radio stations.
 Steve was named President and CEO of Nashville Public Radio in April, 2019.
 He and his husband Stewart, an accomplished Young Adult author, singer songwriter and college professor, have four wonderful children and a French Bulldog who light up their lives.
 Rob comes to Nashville Public Radio from Boston, where he was Vice President of News at the legendary WBZ NewsRadio as well as Regional News Director for iHeartRadio’s News/Talk stations in the Northeast.
 Prior to that, Rob spent nearly two decades at CBS Radio in a variety of leadership roles including Managing Editor and Assistant News Director at WCBS New York and later Program Director and Executive Editor for CBS Radio’s English language all-news and Spanish language music and sports stations in Washington, DC.
 Rob’s first media experience was with the local NPR station in his hometown of Miami, FL.
 A portion of WLRN’s broadcast day was programmed by the students in the Radio Broadcasting program at Miami Lakes Technical College, from where he graduated in 1991.
 Rob was recruited for his first management role at age 26 at KBLA in Los Angeles, where he helped launch a Spanish language news and information station.
 In his personal time, Rob loves to travel.
 He says, “Some people collect things as a hobby; my thing is collecting experiences.”
 Those experiences have ranged from safari in Africa to hiking a volcano in Costa Rica to attending the Burning Man festival.
 He’s also a self-described aviation nerd (don’t get him started talking about airplanes and airports.)
 Rob lives in Germantown.
 When not traveling, he and his fiancé Julian enjoy exploring Nashville’s many green spaces as well as the amazing food and music scene.
 Mack is the VP of Audience Engagement for WPLN News — but what does that even mean?
 In the past, this might have been called "programming."
 But with all due respect for the term, "programming" sounds a bit one-directional for today's world.
 We no longer simply program shows for our audience to consume.
 We engage with our audience across the platforms they use.
 We strive to have reciprocal dialog and reflect our community.
 Previously, Mack was the station's digital director, and he's worn a few other hats in his 20-year public radio career.
 Mack's a Nashville native, a musician, dad, tinkerer and explorer of too many disparate hobbies.
-With more than 20 years of experience in the nonprofit industry, Kenda has diverse experience including executive management, major gifts, membership programs, board leadership and all aspects of institutional giving.
+With more than 25 years of experience in the nonprofit industry, Kenda has diverse experience including executive management, major gifts, membership programs, board leadership and all aspects of institutional giving.
 Her career has included leadership roles in Chicago and Austin, including Bat Conservation International, Chicago Children’s Choir, The Field Museum, The Center for Community Arts Partnerships at Columbia College Chicago and Northwestern University.
 Kenda graduated from Northwestern College of Iowa with a degree in Theater and performed live stage theater for many years.
 She has served on the Chicago Chapter of the Board of the Association of Fundraising Professionals and was an adjunct faculty member for the Arts Entertainment and Media Management program at Columbia College Chicago, where she taught fundraising and management at the graduate and undergraduate levels.
-Kenda is a Certified Fund Raising Executive (CFRE) and is a member of the Association of Fundraising Professionals (AFP), Nashville Chapter.
-She resides in Franklin, TN with her husband, son and Havanese.Steve Swenson
+Kenda is a Certified Fund Raising Executive (CFRE) and is a member of the Association of Fundraising Professionals (AFP), Nashville Chapter.Steve Swenson

 President and CEO